ufo-kit/tofu/README.md

     python setup.py install

 in a prepared virtualenv or as root for system-wide installation.
+Note, that if you do plan to use the graphical user interface you need PyQt4, pyqtgraph and PyOpenGL.
+You are strongly advised to install PyQt through your system package manager, you can install pyqtgraph and PyOpenGL using the pip package manager
+though:

+    pip install pyqtgraph PyOpenGL

 ## Usage